 - Non Disclosure Agreement (NDA) or confidentiality agreement– The terms NDA and confidentiality agreement are nearly synonymous.
 If you work in an industry where you hold sensitive information or have some sort of secret sauce, like a social media marketing strategy or tech company, you will certainly want one of these in your new hire forms bucket to protect yourself.

 - Employee handbook– Assuming is not a good idea when hiring a new employee.
 Don’t assume someone knows your dress code, all about tax deductions, or other things.
 Having an employee handbook, even a barebones one, sets a bar for employees and we provide a free template for you to work on.

 - Emergency contact information– One time as an HR manager, we had an employee with chest pains at work.
 The person’s emergency contact information was not up to date, and they ended up alone in the hospital after we called 911 (their family even called the police when they didn’t come home from work).
 If this doesn’t convince you to get this information and store it somewhere, I don’t know what will.

-- Direct deposit form– Running payroll with direct deposit makes sense for everyone involved, yourself and the employee.
+- Direct deposit form– Running payroll with direct deposit or a paycard makes sense for everyone involved, yourself and the employee.
 Again, if you use one of our recommended payroll services, this should all be done automatically.
 We also recommend a best practice of requiring direct deposit only.